- The download is available at Atarimania (for both hard drive and floppy).

 Escape 2042

 Escape 2042 has just been released for the Atari STe by Cedric Bourse (yes, he of Yopaz IceStar).
-It's a platformer that can be downloaded - for only a few pounds - which is insane value for money I'm sure you'll agree?
-Your purchase will get you both the floppy and hard disk versions - the only requirement being an Atari STe with 1MB of Ram (2MB for HDD installation).
-Also, a boxed release is planned for later in the year for all those interested!!
-(I hope to buy this)
+It's an exciting new platformer with great gameplay mechanics, ultra-smooth scrolling, and DMA sound effects.
+It's something else alright!!
+The game can be downloaded for only a few pounds, which is insane value for money, I'm sure you'll agree.
+Your purchase will get you both the floppy disk and hard drive versions.

 The story goes like this: In the year 2042, a socialist government is in power, but nobody had foreseen progressive dictatorship that settled in.
 The elites of the government hid behind a sham democracy, disconnected from the life the people were leading and acted solely in their own interests.